TessellationAshpool/gen8to2conv/README.md

 The face texture must be converted to a png file and named in the following way:<br>
 g8fbasefacemapd_1001.png<br>
 <br>
-The script conv_png.sh is included to perform the jpg file conversion.
+The script conv_png.sh (Linux) or conv_png.bat (Windows) is included to perform the jpg file conversion.
+If using the Windows version, run the script in powershell, not a WSL2 terminal.
 Place the script into any folder that has files that conversion is wanted to be done on.
 Run the script to convert all jpg files to png files.
-If running this script is wanted, imagemagick needs to be installed.<br>
+If running this script is wanted, imagemagick needs to be installed.
+In Linux, the script may need to be made executable by running "chmod +x conv_png.sh".<br>
 <br>
 Next, one needs to download Genesis 2 into DAZ 3D for those textures.<br>
 <br>